Surcharges

 Payment Methods

-Territories Requirements for Surcharge
+Territory Requirements for Surcharging

-Shopper Location Prohibitions
+Shopper Location Prohibitions in the US

-States that allow surcharging:
+States that allow surcharging

 • AL Alabama